-2024 reflects an increase in the General and Administrative line item for new corporate-level positions, a reclassification of how certain travel expenses are accounted for, and an increase in general communications.
-With the addition of the Illinois program to the allocation formula, the Minnesota program's share of the General and Administrative costs will decrease in 2025 and then gradually increase.
+General and Administrative is forecasted to increase in 2024 because of the addition of new corporate-level positions, a reclassification of how certain travel expenses are accounted for, and an increase in general communications.
+With the addition of the Illinois program to the allocation formula, the Connecticut program's share of the General and Administrative costs will decrease in 2025 and gradually increase again in 2026.